Quick links on this page:

 As I take in my surroundings I realise the bottle had captivated my attention so fully that I’d forgotten my training.
 Questions fill my mind.
 Why didn’t I clear the room?
 Why had the bottle intrigued me so?
 And how could I have failed to notice the demon in the corner?

 There are black hoof-prints scorched into the kitchen’s tiled floor.
-He’s sitting on a chair which appears to be made of iron.
+He’s sitting on a chair that appears to be made of iron.
 It glows beneath his bulk.
-His presence makes me realise I’m dreaming.
-At least, I hope I’m dreaming.
-Either that or I’m French kissing insanity.

 I know the demon is a he because he’s naked.
 He’s a he with the right to be proud of just how much of a ‘he’ he is.
-His skin is the colour of burnt rust, his body slender yet muscular and he wears a goatee on his chin more like the animal it is named after than a man.
-His two horns are long and curved like warped blades of molten rock, his hair line a mass of flickering flames and in his eye sockets are two glowing coals which ping and hiss like the embers of a dying fire in the breeze.
-He is the source of the acrid stench which fills the room.
+His skin is the colour of burnt rust, his body slender, yet muscular, and he wears a goatee on his chin more like the animal it is named after than a man.
+His two horns are long and curved like warped blades of molten rock, his hairline a mass of flickering flames and in his eye sockets are two glowing coals, which ping and hiss like the embers of a dying fire.
+He is the source of the acrid stench that fills the room.

-‘I’m sorry to interrupt at such an ungodly hour,’ he says, his voice as deep as hell’s gong.
+‘I’m sorry to interrupt at such an ungodly hour,’ he says in an unnaturally deep voice.
 ‘Put the gun away.
 It is useless to you.’

 I’m aware that I’m gawping.
-I try and say, ‘Yes,’ but all that emanates from my mouth is a kind of slurping mumble.
-I decide to forget talking for a moment and just nod.
+I try to say, ‘Yes,’ but all that escapes from my mouth is a slurping mumble.
+I decide to forget talking and nod.

 ‘Do you know who I am?’

 ‘Satan?’
-I guess, pleased that I manage not to drool as I force the word from my mouth.
+I guess, pleased that I manage to speak.

-He snorts laughter, smoke spiralling from the holes in his face which I assume must be nostrils.
+He snorts laughter, smoke spiralling from the holes in his face that I assume must be nostrils.
 ‘No,’ he says.
 ‘My name is Colin.’

 I hear myself snigger.